1g4-mirror/pv/docs/DEVELOPERS.md

 at which this message can be found.
 The _"msgid"_ is the original message in the program, in English.
 The _"msgstr"_ is the translated text.

-It is the "`msgstr`" lines which need to be updated by translators.
+It is the _"msgstr"_ lines which need to be updated by translators.

 Message catalogue files should all be encoded as UTF-8.